Deesus/DeeCSS/README.md

-# FlexFramework 0.3.0
+# FlexFramework 0.3.1
 ###### A simple CSS-HTML framework

 My custom CSS with the intention of replacing Bootstrap.
+[My website](http://deesus.github.io/) makes extensive use of FlexFramework and demonstrates what can be achieved with it.
 This project was *almost* entirely created from scratch.
 Main goals: should be veritably responsive; should have a low learning curve; should solve common design issues; should use flexboxes to solve everything.

 #### Requirements: